bkeroack/bkeroack.github.io/source/_posts/2014-07-15-runtime-typing-in-python.markdown

 In a nutshell: most (or all) of the methods you write have implicit assumptions about the parameters they accept.

-For example, function/method parameters by default will happily accept NoneType objects (as they should).
-However in the vast majority of cases methods aren't designed to deal with None, resulting in the familiar "*TypeError: 'NoneType' object has no attribute [foo]*" exceptions.
+For example, function/method parameters by default will happily accept NoneType objects (as would be expected).
+However in a lot of cases--probably the majority--methods aren't designed to deal with None, resulting in the familiar "*TypeError: 'NoneType' object has no attribute [foo]*" exceptions.
 This is sort of Python's version of a null reference exception.
-You could litter your code with if <variable> blocks, but those are ugly.

 Typically people ignore the possibility of None with the rationale that the code will break somewhere anyway and some exception will be thrown somewhere.
-However we want to fail as early as possible, and Runtime Type Checking helps to make sure that parameter assumptions are enforced.
+However we want to fail as early as possible, and RTV helps to make sure that parameter assumptions are enforced.

 You might have a function or method like the following: